 As I look back on MANA during the past 10 years, my strongest impression is that MANA has succeeded in creating a truly international research platform.
 Thanks to this achievement, MANA has produced new, high level achievements as a result of the mutual stimulation of different thought processes and cultures through frank and open exchanges between many researchers from overseas and their Japanese counterparts.
 In particular, MANA made English a unified "infrastructure language."

-this bold measure has been taken in Japan, and I feel that it has been a major factor in the success of the MANA project.
-I hope that MANA will continue this form in the future as well, and will establish a lasting reputation as a world-class research center.
+This was perhaps the first time that this bold measure has been taken in Japan, and I feel that it has been a major factor in the success of the MANA project.
+I hope that MANA will continue this form in the future as well, and will establish a lasting reputation as a worldclass research center.